kalpit-sharma-dev/common-lib/src/common-lib/metric/README.md

 # Metric

-This is a Standard Metric collector implementation used by all the Go projects in the Continuum for Application metric collection.
+This is a Standard Metric collector implementation used by all the Go projects in the google for Application metric collection.

 ### Libraties